iLoveOrca1/Learning-Process/htbLearningProcess.md

 Attention is an independent mental process that takes place **subconsciously.** So when we talk about **concentration,** we mean the maintenance of our attention on a specific topic.
 Keep in mind that our attention changes with our experience and the information we gain from the content and its clarity.

-### 4.3 Comfort
+### 4.3.
+Comfort

-#### **Yerkes-Dodson**
+### **Yerkes-Dodson**

 ![Yerkes-Dodson](./images/newYerkesDodsonLaw.png "The Yerkes Dodson Law")

-When we leave the so-called comfort zone, we enter a situation or field where we have little or no experience.
+When we leave the so-called **comfort zone,** we enter a situation or field where we have little or no experience.
 This kind of uncertainty lowers our ability to think and has a powerful impact on our thought processes, which, in turn, slows us down.

 The fact that small children do not exhibit such uncertainty is interesting.